 The Shopware Cloud cost depends on the chosen version and is usually estimated after consultation with a Shopware representative and presenting the idea of the website.

-In the case of on-premise, the Community edition platform is free.
-Nonetheless, the costs of maintenance and scaling are difficult to estimate.
-In addition, a technician team may be needed to be responsible for security, development, updates, etc.
+In the case of On-premise, the Community edition platform is free, while other options are discussed with a Shopware representative.
+Nonetheless, the costs related to maintenance and scaling are difficult to estimate.
+In addition, a technician team will be most likely necessary to be responsible for security, development, updates, etc.

 Tech support

-On-premise solution requires having a dedicated IT team or external agency (in other words – you need more experience to be able to fix bugs).
-To find a solution to your problem, you can use open source platforms such as Slack, Gitter, or IssueTracker to find a solution to your problem, which is developed by the community.
+On-premise solution, in turn, requires having a dedicated IT team or external agency (in other words – you need more experience to be able to fix bugs).
+To find a solution to your problem, you can use open source platforms such as Slack, Gitter, or IssueTracker to contact with the community and present your problem.

 Call to action Contact